 - you told us you’re separated as part of a new claim for another payment

 - you get family payments only.

 Contact our families line when you separate if you get a families payment and won’t be claiming another payment.
 Families payments include:

 If you’re separated and live in the same house as your ex-partner, you need to tell us.
 You’ll each need to complete and return a relationship details – separated under one roof form.

 If it will put your safety at risk, your ex-partner doesn’t need to complete this form.
 Please tell us on your form if you have any safety concerns with asking your ex-partner to complete it.

-If you’re single and share a house
+If you’re single and share accomodation

 You may need to complete and return the relationship details form if you're single and share housing.
 This includes sharing with anyone other than an immediate family member aged 16 years or older.